kirtisikka1211/object_detection/README.md

 - Allows users to upload video files for  detection.
 - Provides a "Show Video" button to view the uploaded video.
-- Download the video with people detected as well.
+- Download the video and see average count of people detected as well.

 ## Installation